joelhelbling/werkzeug-neovim/README.md

 ## my notes from [Effective Neovim: Instant IDE](https://www.youtube.com/watch?v=stqUbv-5u2s)
 - `<space>sf` to _fuzzy_ search files
 - `:Telescope keymaps` to search for keymappings and see their definitions
+- `:Mason` to pick from all the available language servers